cornucopia-rs/cornucopia/README.md

 <br />

-Cornucopia is a small CLI utility resting on `tokio-postgres` designed to facilitate PostgreSQL workflows in Rust.
+Cornucopia is a small CLI utility resting on `postgres` designed to facilitate PostgreSQL workflows in Rust.

 Cornucopia aims to get out of your way, **transpiling your PostgreSQL queries to Rust on demand**.
 Each query is prepared against your schema, ensuring that the query statements are valid SQL.
 These prepared statements are then be used to generate properly type-checked Rust code for this query.

 ##### Features
 * SQL-first.
 Your database schema is the source of truth.
 No ORM.
 * Custom user types (composites, enums and domains).
-* Strongly-typed async row streams.
+* Async (`tokio_postgres`) and sync drivers (`postgres`).
-* Ergonomic type mapping
+* Ergonomic type mapping.
 * One-dimensional array types.
 * Nullable return columns.
 * Optional migration management.
 * Build your queries against your own live database, or let Cornucopia manage that for you.
 * Use the connection type that you want (pooled or not, transaction or not).
 You can mix and match them freely.
-* Compatible with `build.rs` to rebuild Rust queries whenever SQL files change.
+* Compatible with build scripts to generate whenever your SQL changes.
-* No macros, respects your compile times.

 Keep reading for more info, or take a look at the [basic example](/examples/basic/README.md) for a quickstart 🚀.